marsch/Architecture/evaluations/ComponentQualityGuidelines.md

 1. License file
 1. Changelog

-## Semantic convention for API-Component mapping
+## Semantic Convention for API-Component Mapping

 It is important to define common rules on how an integration component respond to and perform actions on generic actions on a domain object.